Pankaj-Jat/Stock-Market-Notes/README.md

 ## 🌟 Overview

-Stock Basics is a modern, intuitive learning platform designed to transform beginners into confident market participants.
+Stock Market Notes is a modern, intuitive learning platform designed to transform beginners into confident market participants.
 Our carefully structured curriculum covers everything from fundamental concepts to advanced trading strategies.

 ## 🎯 Learning Tracks